DavidCEllis/ducktools-env/README.md

 process. `UV` will be downloaded and installed on unbundling if it is available (on PyPI) for the platform.

+### What if the user does not have Python installed ###

+Running the bundle requires the user to have an install of Python 3.10 or later.
+This should be available via python.org with installers for Windows/Mac and either already included or available from any up to date Linux distribution.
+This is all that should be needed for your script to run.

+The version of Python that will actually be used to build the environment will be the latest version that can be found via [ducktools-pythonfinder](https://github.com/DavidCEllis/ducktools-pythonfinder) that satisfies the `requires-python` specification.

+If no version can be found `ducktools-env` will try to use `UV` to install an appropriate version automatically and use that to build the environment.

+## Where is data stored? ##

 Environment data and the application itself will be stored in the following locations:

 * Windows: `%LOCALAPPDATA%\ducktools\env`